Dashboard

 Log Capture and Analysis

 Please refer to Log Wiring for the Dashboard Navigation Interface EVB Board Wiring.
 After the EVB board is powered on, once the finish gui_mian Log appears, it means that the device interface initialization is complete and the screen refreshes normally.
-Click Connect Device on the mobile phone dashboard apk interface, and the Log prints GAP adv stoped:because connection created, which means that the mobile phone is successfully connected to the device.
+Click Connect Device on the mobile phone dashboard APK interface, and the Log prints GAP adv stoped:because connection created, which means that the mobile phone is successfully connected to the device.

 Software Design